cmsc330fall23/cmsc330fall23/projects/project6.md

 # Project 6: Lambda Calc Interpreter
-Due: November 15th, 2023 at 11:59 Pm
+Due: November 15th, 2023 at 11:59 pm

 Points: 35 public, 65 semipublic

 ## Introduction

-In Project 6 you will implement an interpreter for Lambda calculus and a English-to-Lambda Calculus compiler.
+In Project 6 you will implement an interpreter for Lambda calculus and an English-to-Lambda Calculus compiler.
 These both consist of three components: a lexer (tokenizer), a parser, and evaluator (interpreter) or generator (compiler).

 Your lexer function will convert an input string to a token list, your parser function will consume these tokens to produce an abstract symbol tree (AST), your evaluator will reduce the lambda calculus expression and your compiler will convert from one language to another.